MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-how-to/how-to-custom-azure-fluid-relay.md

 ---

 Many Live Share APIs depend on a global timestamp API, which allows `LiveDataObject` objects to determine the order of remote messages.
-If you are using data structures that rely on the `TimestampProvider` class, then you must either use the `LiveShareHost` from the `teams-js` library, or override the `getTimestamp()` function in `AzureLiveShareHost` with a value returned by your server.
+If you're using data structures that rely on the `TimestampProvider` class, then you must either use the `LiveShareHost` from the `teams-js` library, or override the `getTimestamp()` function in `AzureLiveShareHost` with a value returned by your server.

 ## See also